Audio-WestlakeU/FullSubNet/docs/fullsubnet.md

 per clip).
 You can download this dataset in [https://github.com/microsoft/DNS-Challenge.git](https://github.com/microsoft/DNS-Challenge.git).

 This Git repository contains the DNS Challenge dataset (INTERSPEECH 2020) and the newer DNS Challenge dataset (ICASSP 2021).
 The default branch of the
 Git repository is the ICASSP 2021 Dataset.
-You need to check out the default branch to INTERSPEECH 2020 branch.
+You need to check out the default branch to `interspeech2020` branch.

 ## Usage